w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-community.md

 participation in the direction of the chain is an excellent signal that a validator is there for the network’s good.
 There are many ways to participate in different governance aspects, such as voting for council members, weighing in on treasury proposals, voting on public referenda, proposing tips, and more.
-See the section on [governance](maintain-guides-democracy) for additional details.
+See the section on [Polkadot OpenGov](../learn/learn-polkadot-opengov.md) for additional details.

 #### Producing Educational Content